tohru-murakami/Yukari_Code_2/README.md

 Yukari Code is a team assignment program that utilizes a heuristic local search combinatorial optimization algorithm based on peer-to-peer compatibility.

-You can jump-start your team assignment process using executable files (available for macOS and Windows), sample data, a sample questionnaire, and a data management tool (Yukari Data Manager, formatted as an Apple Numbers spreadsheet).
+You can jump-start your team assignment process using executable files (available for macOS and Windows), sample data, a sample questionnaire, and a data management tool (Yukari Data Manager, formatted as an Apple Numbers or Microsoft Excel spreadsheet).

 For Linux, you can compile an executable from the source code.